Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Introductory genetic labs are designed to provide exercises that deal with the principles of heredity and variation in plants and animals, including man.

-BIO 362 Histology and Microtechnique (3 Credits)
+BIO 362 Histology & Micro Technique (3 Credits)

-Study of the structure and properties of cells the cellular relationships to the main type of tissues and histology of organs; the principles and methods of preparation of plant and animal tissues; and some techniques in histochemistry.
+Study of the structure and properties of cells, the cellular relationships to the main type of tissues and histology of organs; the principles and methods of preparation of plant and animal tissues; and some techniques in histochemistry.

-BIO 362L Histology & Microtechnique Laboratory (1 Credits)
+BIO 362L Histology & Micro Technique Laboratory (1 Credits)

 Study of the structure and properties of cells; the cellular relationships to the main type of tissues and histology of organs; the principles and methods of preparation of plant and animal tissues; and some techniques in histochemistry.

-BIO 364 Seminar and Colloquium in Biology (1 Credits)
+BIO 364 Biology Education Seminar (1 Credits)

 BIO 459 General Physiology (3 Credits)